LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Prepare the MoRE cell and deploy the application

-1. Start the Dmgr and the two Node agents
+1. Start the Deployment Manager and the two Node agents

 		~/IBM/WebSphere/AppServer/profiles/Dmgr01/bin/startManager.sh
 		~/IBM/WebSphere/AppServer/profiles/AppSrv01/bin/startNode.sh